Due to limited access to the zoo with downed trees, we will be closed today.

 support The Zoo

-Your support allows the Mill Mountain Zoo to continue our conservation efforts and educate hundreds each year.
+Your support allows the Mill Mountain Zoo to continue our conservation efforts and educate thousands each year.

 Learn More